-- 1. Quick wins: Organizations should develop security awareness training for various personnel job descriptions.
-The training should include specific, incident-based scenarios showing the threats an organization faces, and should present proven defenses against the latest attack techniques. - 2.
+- 2. Quick wins: Develop security awareness training for various personnel job descriptions.
+The training should include specific, incident-based scenarios showing the threats an organization faces, and should present proven defenses against the latest attack techniques. - 3.
 Quick wins: Awareness should be carefully validated with policies and training.
-Policies tell users what to do, training provides them the skills to do it, and awareness changes their behavior so that they understand the importance of following the policy. - 3.
+Policies tell users what to do, training provides them the skills to do it, and awareness changes their behavior so that they understand the importance of following the policy. - 4.
 Visibility/Attribution: Metrics should be created for all policies and measured on a regular basis.
-Awareness should focus on the areas that are receiving the lowest compliance score. - 4.
-Configuration/Hygiene: Organizations should devise periodic security awareness assessment quizzes to be given to employees and contractors on at least an annual basis in order to determine whether they understand the information security policies and procedures, as well as their role in those procedures. - 5.
-Configuration/Hygiene: Organizations should conduct periodic exercises to verify that employees and contractors are fulfilling their information security duties by conducting tests to see whether employees will click on a link from suspicious e-mail or provide sensitive information on the telephone without following appropriate procedures for authenticating a caller. - 6.
-Advanced: Provide awareness sessions for users who are not following policies after they have received appropriate training.
+Awareness should focus on the areas that are receiving the lowest compliance score. - 5.
+Configuration/Hygiene: Conduct periodic exercises to verify that employees and contractors are fulfilling their information security duties by conducting tests to see whether employees will click on a link from suspicious e-mail or provide sensitive information on the telephone without following appropriate procedures for authenticating a caller. - 6.
+Configuration/Hygiene: Provide awareness sessions for users who are not following policies after they have received appropriate training.